satijakritik/fyp22068/README.md

 ### Running the Microprice algorithm

 In the microprice directory, run the microprice.ipynb file using Jupyter Notebook.
 Run all the cells

+### Running Data Analytics

+In the data-analytics directory, run the data_collection.ipynb file using Jupyter Notebook.
+Run all the cells.
+This will generate the required csv files for analytics.ipynb.
+For convenience, a csv file has been provided for analysis